Retaining Walls

 The primary destabilizing load on a retaining wall is the lateral pressure exerted by the retained soil mass (the backfill).

-Earth Pressure States
+Active Earth Pressure ()

-- At-Rest Earth Pressure (): The lateral pressure exerted when the wall is perfectly rigid and completely unyielding (e.g., a heavily braced basement wall or a bridge abutment).
+The lateral pressure exerted when the wall is perfectly rigid and completely unyielding (e.g., a heavily braced basement wall or a bridge abutment).
 It is significantly higher than active pressure () because the soil cannot mobilize its internal shear strength.

 Earth Pressure Theories